CURATORIAL STATEMENT

 Haidi Motola

 Haidi Motola is a visual artist and a doctoral student at the Academy of Fine Arts of Uniarts Helsinki.
 Her research focuses on archives, memory and political imagination in the colonial context.
 Since 2016, she has been a member of Activestills, a collective of documentary photographers, whose work focuses on decolonial struggles in Palestine.
-Over the years, she has been involved in various art and activist initiatives, including, recently, with Bedouin women living in unrecognized villages in the Naqab.
+Over the years, she has been involved in various art and activist initiatives.